June 12, 2024

 Blueprint for Affordable Clean Energy

-Additionally, Kvalvaag notes that besides enhancing electricity supply and reducing costs and CO2 emissions, their leasing agreements with ENEO serve as a blueprint for providing affordable clean energy in the region.
+Kvalvaag added that beyond enhancing electricity supply and reducing costs and CO2 emissions, the leasing agreements with ENEO serve as a blueprint for providing affordable clean energy in the region.
 With ample funding available, they anticipate initiating more projects from their pipeline soon.

 Catering for 200,000 Cameroonian Households’ Energy Needs

-According to a report on the company's website, once the project extensions are finished, Release's initiatives are estimated by ENEO to provide electricity to around 200,000 households in Cameroon, generating approximately 141.5 GWh of electricity annually.
-Alongside its storage capacity, the installations will ensure a steady electricity supply, even during peak hours.
+According to a report on the company’s website, ENEO estimates that once the project extensions are finished, Release’s initiatives will provide electricity to around 200,000 households in Cameroon, generating approximately 141.5 GWh of electricity annually.
+The installations, along with their storage capacity, will ensure a steady electricity supply, even during peak hours.

-Scatec's expansion of its solar capacity to 64.4 MW in Cameroon will deliver stable, cost-effective electricity to around 200,000 households, significantly enhancing the region's energy infrastructure.
-This initiative, supported by ENEO and Climate Fund Managers, aims to reduce diesel reliance and promote sustainable, reliable energy.
+Scatec’s expansion of its solar capacity to 64.4 MW in Cameroon will deliver stable, cost-effective electricity to around 200,000 households, significantly enhancing the region’s energy infrastructure.
+Supported by ENEO and Climate Fund Managers, this initiative aims to reduce diesel reliance and promote sustainable, reliable energy.

 You may also like